NHSDigital/terraform-aws-backup/README.md

 5. Deploy and Verify

    Deploy the terraform using your existing procedures and verify the resources have been provisioned as expected using the AWS console.

+[^1]: While this blueprint was being written, AWS released [logically air-gapped vaults](https://docs.aws.amazon.com/aws-backup/latest/devguide/logicallyairgappedvault.html) to AWS Backup.
+This solution does not use that feature because at time of writing it lacks support for some critical use cases.
+It is reasonable to assume that at some point a future release of this blueprint will switch to it, as it will allow a reduction of complexity and cost.